-A final note on random variables: we are often interested in conditional probability distributions of random variables.
-We can adopt all of the results from Section 4.2 if we recognize that the random variable X exceeding some value x is an event.
-So we can adapt equation 4.7, for example, to write where the notation $f{X|Y}(x|y)$ is introduced to denote the conditional probability density function of X, given that the random variable Y has taken value y.
-If we further introduce the following notation for the joint probability density function of X and Y
+We are often interested in conditional probability distributions of random variables.
+We can adopt all of the results from Section A.2 if we recognize that the random variable X exceeding some value x is an event.
+So we can adapt equation A.7, for example, to write where the notation $f{X|Y}(x|y)$ is introduced to denote the conditional probability density function of X, given that the random variable Y has taken value y.
+If we further introduce the following notation for the joint probability density function of X and Y then equationA.29 becomes